yuuuuzhang/TriplexFPP/README.md

 ## USAGE:

-Download all the files firstly, this takes about mins, open TriplexFPP.ipynb, change data path:
+Download all the files firstly (about 6s), open TriplexFPP.ipynb, change data path:
 ```
 datapath = '.../...'
 ```